kerryboyko/reduxify/README.md

 ## Notes for 1.0.2

-Johnathan Sun contacted Brian Boyko and pointed out he had done very similar work, as such, he and Brian are now listed as co-contributors.
+Jonathan Sun contacted Brian Boyko and pointed out he had done very similar work, as such, he and Brian are now listed as co-contributors.